top of page

 HOXLU ARMY

-The Hoxlu Army is exclusively composed of warrior women descended from the Thayad's, although with a mixed Hoxlurian Lineage combined with descendants from the Lineages of Naöhrad, Urhul, and Reimthor due to the extensive blending with the Dorhanians, Thiurethians, and Lurhumurians.
-Due to tradition, men are not allowed to join the army and are instead expected to engage in any other occupation or serve another kingdom.
+The Army of Hoxlu is exclusively composed of warriors descended from the Thayad’s, although with a Hoxlurian lineage mixed with descendants from the lineages of Naöhrad, Urhul, and Reimthor due to the significant mingling with the Dorhanians, Thiurethians, and Lurhumurians.
+Because of tradition, men were not allowed to join the army and were required to work in other activities or serve another kingdom.

 ROYAL GUARD CAVALRY

-In the year 1974 of the Time of the Magicians, the Royal Guard Cavalry of Hoxlu displayed the crest of the Thayad’s emblazoned in gold in the center of their black cuirasses.
-The helmets were of a shimmering black and featured a central crest.
-Black shoulder pads supported red capes with gold details on the edges for the higher-ranked warriors, flowing over the backs of the beautiful Affars, the strong horses that descended from the Third Age of Anahkólion, raised in the ancient citadel of Thandar, in the kingdom of Thard.
-They wielded black lances and long, narrow black and gold shields with the Hoxlu crest.
-Although it had been determined by Queen Ayar of the Thayad’s kingdom of Ernathurilis that the name of the Thayad’s be abandoned, the last six queens of Hoxlu went against this determination and reintroduced the name and symbols to the kingdom of Hoxlu to honor the goddess Thard.
-For Queen Ayar, who harbored a secret that could change the course of history if discovered, using the Thayad’s name was seen as reckless due to the problems it could bring to Hoxlu.
-Although many did not know, Ayar feared the return of evil.
-The same evil that plagued Ernathurilis.
-For the former queen, it was only a matter of time before it happened again.
+In the year 1974 of the Time of the Wizards, the Cavalry of the Royal Guard of Hoxlu displayed the Thayad’s emblem emblazoned in gold at the center of their black breastplates.
+The helmets were of a gleaming black and featured a central crest.
+Black shoulder guards held red capes with golden details along the edges, flowing down the backs of the beautiful Affars, the strong horses that descended from the Third Era of Anahkólion, bred in the ancient citadel of Thandar in the kingdom of Thard.
+They wielded long black lances and narrow shields in black and gold bearing the emblem of Hoxlu.
+Despite the decree from Queen Ayar of the Thayad’s kingdom in Ernathurilis to abandon the name of the Thayad’s, the last six queens of Hoxlu rebelled against this decision and reinstated both the name and symbols to honor the goddess Thard.
+For Queen Ayar, who harbored a secret that could change the course of history if discovered, using the name of the Thayad’s was reckless due to the problems it could attract to Hoxlu.
+Although many were unaware, Ayar feared the return of evil—the same evil that had ravaged Ernathurilis.
+For the former queen, it was merely a matter of time before it happened again.

 KINGDOM OF THIURETHI

 The kingdom of Thiurethi is one of the oldest kingdoms.
-It began to be built even before Ernt-nador, the Known World, received its name.
-Uncertain writings claim that Khiurthi's construction began at the end of the First Era of Ernt-nador, but it may have started even before that era.
-There is no way to be certain.
-It is also impossible to determine in which Age of Anahkólion this occurred, as there are many discrepancies regarding the accuracy of facts between the worlds.
-It is estimated that the kingdom's construction was completed towards the end of the Time of Construction, as it was fully established during the Time of Kings.
-In fact, the counting of lunar years, although not so accurate at that time, in the Time of Kings was influenced by King Kolir, from the new lineage of the kingdom of Khiurthi, descended from the Urhul Lineage, although the authorship of the Lunar Calendar of Ernt-nador was attributed to Wol-kunt.
-After the Time of Shadows, which marked the beginning of the First Era of Ernt-nador, possibly situated between the Sixth and Seventh Ages of Anahkólion, Khiurthi came to be called Thiurethi.
-This period saw great expansions of the Thiurethi kingdom.
-The Thiur Wall and the Thiurun Onck Fort, located to the South, and the Thiurun Fend Fort, situated to the North of the wall, were constructed.
-Just like Dorhan, Thiurethi was undertaking a project that protected the entire kingdom, guarded from North to South.
+Its construction began even before Ernt-nador, the Known World, acquired its name.
+Inaccurate records suggest that Khiurthi commenced building at the end of the First Era of Ernt-nador, but it might have started even earlier.
+Certainty eludes us, and it remains unclear in which Era of Anahkólion this took place due to significant discrepancies in historical accuracy among the worlds.
+It is estimated that, since the kingdom was finalized in the Time of Kings, its constructions were completed by the end of the Time of Constructions.
+Notably, the lunar year count, although not entirely precise at the time, during the Time of Kings, was influenced by King Kolir from the new lineage of Khiurthi, a descendant of the Lineage of Urhul, even though the authorship of the Lunar Calendar of Ernt-nador was credited to Wol-kunt.
+Following the Time of Shadows, which marked the dawn of the Second Era of Ernt-nador, situated perhaps between the Sixth and Seventh Eras of Anahkólion, Anathurilis, Ernathurilis, and Ernthys, Khiurthi came to be known as Thiurethi.
+This period saw significant expansions within the kingdom of Thiurethi.
+The Wall of Thiur was erected, along with the Thiurun Onck Fort in the South and the Thiurun Fend Fort in the North of the wall.
+Similar to Dorhan, Thiurethi undertook a grand construction project that safeguarded the entire kingdom, protecting it from North to South.

 INTRODUCTION